slowernews/wisdom-tldr/README.md

 Two practical advices:
 *'Have more than one child.'*
-*'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*
+*'Moving in a direction opposite to what we are doing right now where we are not successful often guarantee success.'*

 One last advice for introverts: *'Aim at relying on your network and not at being self-sufficient.'*